 Although we usually receive the majority of volunteer applicants for late spring through summer, we do accommodate qualifying individuals all year long.
 While you’re here, you could be working on a specific project that results in a special area of development.

 In-Residence Applications are accepted throughout the year on a rolling basis, but limited space is available in the program.
-After you complete the entire application process, you may be invited to live on the ranch in our rustic work-study barn apartment.
-Most volunteer work study programs involve two- to six-week special projects, with an opportunity to extend up to three months.
+After you complete the entire application process, you may be asked to schedule a Skype interview.
+If you are accepted into the program, you will be eligible to stay on the sanctuary in our rustic barn apartment.
+In-residence volunteer programs require a minimum one month stay with an opportunity to extend up to six months.
 On a limited basis, we also welcome volunteers for a longer term.

 Return to Freedom Wild Horse Sanctuary partners with Experience International, a nonprofit whose mission “promotes leadership development and technical and cultural exchange in fields related to agriculture, forrestry, fisheries, and natural resource management and conservation.”
 International applicants are encouraged to contact Experience International to learn more about long-term work exchange VISAs when they apply for this program.